-Minimum: Thermal transmittance of roof shall comply with the maximum Uroof value of 1.2 W/m2·K.

-Up to 4 Points

-1 Point for every reduction of 0.23 W/m2·K in thermal transmittance of roof from the Minimum requirement prescribed under §6.1(a).
+Thermal Transmittance of Ro oof Minimum: Thermal transmittance of roof shall comply with the maximum Uroof value of 1.2 W/m2·K. Up to 4 Points Additional: 1 Point for every reduction of 0.23 W/m2·K inthermal transmittance of roof from the Minimum requirement prescribed under §6.1(a).
 Maximum 3Points

-RETV The RETV for the building envelope (except roof) for four climate zones, namely, Composite Climate, Hot-Dry Climate, Warm-Humid 44 Points Climate, and Temperate Climate, shall comply with the maximum RETV of 15 W/m2.
-For RETV less than 15 and up to 12 W/m2, score will be calculated by following equation: Up to 50 Points 74-2x (RETV) (@2 points per RETV reduction) Additional: For RETV less than 12 and upto 6 W/m2, score will be calculated by following equation: Up to 80 points 110-5 x (RETV) (@ 5 points per RETV reduction) Additional: 80 Points For RETV less than 6 W/m2
+RETV The RETV for the building envelope (except roof) for four climate zones, namely, Composite Climate, Hot-Dry Climate, Warm-Humid Climate, and Temperate Climate, shall comply with the maximum RETV of 15 W/m2.
+44 Points For RETV less than 15 and upto 12 W/m2, score will be calculated by following equation: 74-2 x (RETV) (@2 points per RETV reduction) Up to 50 Points Additional: For RETV less than 12 and upto 6 W/m2, score willbe calculated by following equation: 110 - 5 x (RETV) (@ 5 points per RETV reduction) Up to 80 points Additional: For RETV less than 6 W/m2 80 Points